nowakkuba99/improved-fortnight/README.md

 Right now there are available:
 - Led_Switch: Using switches in order to turn the led's on.
 - Led_Dimmer: Using push-buttons to control the level of ilumination.
+- Mod6_Counter: Using clock and 7-segment dispaly to count from 1 to 6.